tirthshah2504/IC_RISCV_Final/README.md

 # RV32I46F5SP Demo (Vivado)

-RTL sources, testbench, and toolchain flow for an RV32I 5-stage pipelined core with debug and FPGA bring-up on Nexys Video.
+RTL sources, testbench, and toolchain flow for an RV32I 5-stage pipelined core with debug and FPGA bring-up on Nexys 4 DDR.

 ## Highlights